 Like all other 2-KB page NAND flash devices, a program operation typically writes 2 KB in 350 μs and an erase operation can typically be performed in 4.0 ms on a 128-KB block.
+In addition, thanks to multiplane architecture, it is possible to program two pages at a time (one per plane) or to erase two blocks at a time (again, one per plane).
+The multiplane architecture allows program time to be reduced by 40% and erase time to be reduced by 50%.

-In the Read operations, data in the page can be read out at 20 ns cycle time per byte.
+In multiplane operations, data in the page can be read out at 20 ns cycle time per byte.
 The I/O pins serve as the ports for command and address input as well as data input/output.
 This interface allows a reduced pin count and easy migration towards different densities, without any rearrangement of the footprint.